 Fascia layers in between the muscle cells and binds the body together.
 It also creates important compartments on the body between the organs and different muscles.
 Fascia connects and creates boundaries and without it the body would not be able to function.

 The purpose of fascia is difficult to appreciate from a structural perspective based in cadaver dissection.
-Early anatomist would have to cut through all this web-like material in the cadaver to get to the good stuff- the muscles, bones, and organs.
+Early anatomist would have to cut through all this web-like material in the cadaver to get to the muscles, bones, and organs.
 Most of modern Western medicine anatomy is based on the information from cadavers, not living, breathing, moving, people.
 The role of fascia was minimized until a more recent interest in the Western medical community rediscovered its importance.

 Fascia physically connects organs and limbs.
 The fascial planes often line up exactly with acupuncture channels, at both superficial and deep levels.
 This is one way of understanding why stimulating a point on the arm can effect lung function.